ctkelley/MultiPrecisionArrays.jl/README.md

 As of now you need to install these packages

-- RecursiveFactorization
+- Polyester
 - SIAMFANLEquations

 and use LinearAlgebra and SparseArrays from Base.
 I will remove SIAMFANLEquations from the list once I get a custom (for GMRES-IR) GMRES solver in here.
+Polyester is here to stay because threading with ```Polyester.@batch``` makes the LU for Float16 run much faster.

 ## I'm using this myself.